nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites:
         - List all customers using the `listorder 1` command with at least 1 order listed.
-        - The first order's status is not `pending`.
+        - The first order's status is not `Pending`.

     2. Test case: `unmarkorder 1`<br>
        Expected: First order is reverted to pending status.
 Details of the unmarked order shown in the status message.